Company emails are key in Apple, Google hiring case, judge says

 Koh did not rule on the class action issue during the hearing on Thursday.

-In 2010, Google, Apple, Adobe Systems Inc, Intel, Intuit Inc and Walt Disney Co's Pixar unit agreed to a settlement of a U.S. Justice Department probe that bars them from agreeing to refrain from poaching each other's employees.
+In 2010, Google, Apple, Adobe Systems Inc (ADBE.O), Intel, Intuit Inc (INTU.O) and Walt Disney Co's (DIS.N) Pixar unit agreed to a settlement of a U.S. Justice Department probe that bars them from agreeing to refrain from poaching each other's employees.

 Plaintiff attorneys have estimated that civil damages potentially could run into hundreds of millions of dollars.